twse/random-stuff/README.md

 * **SitePal Forum Drug Words** (HTM file): Shows a list of medicine brand names used to spam the legacy SitePal forum, which includes but are not limited to antibiotics, carbohydrates, pharmaceutics etc. etc. etc. **Fun fact:** This page is based on the [Mozilla credits list](https://www.mozilla.org/credits/).

 ## Index of fonts
 Created with CrystalTile2 and FontCreator 5.6 (2007) – FontCreator 6.5 is the last version to support creating only ordinary Unicode fonts.
-All except LTROL Font and ZOE TFOM are released under the terms of the WTFPL license.
+All except LTROL Font and ZOE TFOM are released under the terms of the WTFPL license (see the license agreement field in the fonts).
 * **Cyrano Text**: Based on [Cyrano Nouveau](http://www.typophile.com/node/64838) (2009) by Typophile user *MrMoto* with revised glyphs and support for more glyphs.
 Both fonts are named after the 1998 movie Cyrano de Bergerac.
 * **Generic Menu**: Font adapted and converted from the GBA/DS versions of *WarioWare* (small font).
 Thanks to Jackster from [The Spriters Resource](https://www.spriters-resource.com) for ripping the font.
 Windows Vista and above fakes the font preview as Japanese.
 * **LTROL Font**: Font adapted and converted from the US version of *Lufia: The Ruins of Lore*.